Proof of Factorization of Heavy Quarkonium Production in Non-Equilibrium QCD at RHIC and LHC: Introduction

 Note that in the formulation of NRQCD an ultraviolet cutoff $\Lambda \sim M$ is introduced \cite{nrqcd}.
 Hence the ultraviolet (UV) behavior of NRQCD and QCD differ but infrared (IR) behavior of QCD and NRQCD remains same \cite{stewart}.
 Because of this reason our analysis of infrared divergences in this paper is valid for QCD as well for NRQCD.

-The main result we find in non-equilibrium QCD is that while the gauge links are not required in the color singlet S-wave non-perturbative matrix elements in non-equilibrium QCD \cite{nayakjp}, the gauge links are required in the S-wave color octet non-perturbative matrix elements in non-equilibrium QCD.
+The main result we find in non-equilibrium QCD is that while the gauge links are not required in the color singlet S-wave non-perturbative matrix elements in non-equilibrium QCD, the gauge links are required in the S-wave color octet non-perturbative matrix elements in non-equilibrium QCD.
 In the S-wave color singlet heavy quarkonium production the infrared divergences are absent because the infrared divergences due to the soft gluons exchange between the heavy quark and the nearby light-like quark (or gluon) in non-equilibrium QCD cancel with the corresponding infrared divergences due to the soft gluons exchange between the heavy antiquark and the same nearby light-like quark (or gluon).

-However, there are uncanceled infrared divergences if the heavy quark-antiquark pair is in the color octet state in non-equilibrium QCD and these uncanceled infrared divergences cancel with the corresponding infrared divergences in the gauge links in the S-wave color octet non-pertirbative matrix element in non-equilibrium QCD at all order in coupling constant and to all powers of heavy quark relative velocity.
-We find that the (NRQCD) S-wave color octet nonequilibrium-nonperturbative matrix element is independent of the light-like vector $l^\mu$ which defines the gauge link.
-This proves factorization of heavy quarkonium production in (NRQCD) color octet mechanism in non-equilibrium QCD at RHIC and LHC at all order in coupling constant and to all powers of (NRQCD) heavy quark relative velocity.
+However, there are uncanceled infrared divergences if the heavy quark-antiquark pair is in the color octet state in non-equilibrium QCD and these uncanceled infrared divergences cancel with the corresponding infrared divergences in the gauge links in the S-wave color octet non-perturbative matrix element in non-equilibrium QCD at all order in coupling constant.
+We find that the (NRQCD) S-wave color octet non-equilibrium and non-perturbative matrix element is independent of the light-like vector $l^\mu$ which defines the gauge link.
+This proves factorization of heavy quarkonium production in (NRQCD) color octet mechanism in non-equilibrium QCD at all order in coupling constant.

 The paper is organized as follows.
 In section II we briefly discuss the heavy quark-antiquark pair in non-equilibrium QCD by using closed-time path integral formalism.
 In section III we describe infrared divergences in heavy quarkonium production.
-In section IV we prove factorization of heavy quarkonium production in non-equilibrium QCD at RHIC and LHC in (NRQCD) color octet mechanism at all order in coupling constant and to all powers of (NRQCD) heavy quark relative velocity.
-Section V contains conclusions.
+In section IV we prove factorization of heavy quarkonium production in non-equilibrium QCD in (NRQCD) color octet mechanism at all order in coupling constant.
+In section V we show that the factorization theorem is a key ingredient in calculation of heavy quarkonium production cross section in non-equilibrium QCD.
+Section VI contains conclusions.